 The are two primary advantages when you finance hot tubs through the dealer: 1) simplification of the purchase process and 1) convenience–everything goes through one source and gives you an immediate response about approval.
 Dealers who offer financing work through financial institutions or their manufacturers who have established financing programs with reputable lenders.
 Even if you’re not buying during a financing promotion, their rates are generally competitive or better than personal loan rates offered outside the dealership.

 |Dealer Financing||0-10%||fixed||same day||credit|

 Monthly Payment Examples when Financing

-While financing terms and offers will vary from one loan to the next, it’s useful to have a general idea of what your payments for a hot tub may look like.
+While financing terms and offers will vary from one loan to the next, it’s useful to have a general idea of what your spa finance payments may look like.
 So let’s take a look at a few scenarios with different amounts borrowed, different interest rates, and different terms.